Marco4413/TermVideoPlayer/README.md

 ## About

-This python script will let you play `ffmpeg`-readable videos on your terminal (with audio)!
+This Python script will let you play `ffmpeg`-readable videos on your terminal (with audio)!

 **This project is experimental**: I haven't tested all possible formats so some may not work.